BURSAR

 $25

-* Currently, electronic transcripts are only available for undergraduate and graduate students.
-This service is not able for students in the Law School, Medical School, or Continuing Education.
+* Currently, electronic transcripts are only available for undergraduate, graduate and Law School students.
+This service is not available for the Medical School or Continuing Education.
+FedEx Domestic and International options are available at an additional cost.

 Law School Tuition and Fees